opencrvs/opencrvs-core/infrastructure/mongodb/README.md

 More information about running MongoDB commands can be found [here](https://hub.docker.com/_/mongo#:~:text=MONGO_INITDB_ROOT_USERNAME%20and%20MONGO_INITDB_ROOT_PASSWORD.-,Initializing%20a%20fresh%20instance,-When%20a%20container).
 On environments that are already deployed you want to either include the user creation to on-deploy script or add the user manually.

-2. Add a command for rotating the password on each deploy to `infrastructure/mongodb/on-deploy.sh`.
+2. Add a command for rotating the password on each deployment to `infrastructure/mongodb/on-deploy.sh`.
 It should look something like this:

 ```
 mongo $(mongo_credentials) --host $HOST <<EOF